Wormholes with Ends of the World: Wormholes with no tension

-Start with a Riemann surface $\Sigma_{g,n}$ with genus $g$ and $n>0$ boundaries.
-We can obtain a closed Riemann surface by gluing to it a mirror image of itself along the $n$ boundaries.
-The resulting manifold is denoted by $\Sigma'_{g',0}$, which now has genus $g'=2g+n-1$ and no boundaries.
+Start with a Riemann surface $\Sigma_{g,n}$ with genus $g$ and $n>0$ borders.
+We can obtain a compact Riemann surface by gluing to it a mirror image of itself along the $n$ boundaries.
+The resulting manifold is denoted by $\Sigma'_{g',0}$, which now has genus $g'=2g+n-1$ and no borders.
 For example, a disk is doubled to a sphere, and a genus-one surface with two boundaries is doubled to a genus-three surface.
-Regarding operator insertions in $\Sigma_{g,n}$, for every bulk operator with weights $(h_i,\hb_i)$, we keep the chiral half fixed and send the anti-chiral half to its mirror image, and we leave the boundary operators unchanged.
+Regarding operator insertions in $\Sigma_{g,n}$, for every bulk operator with weights $(h_i,\hb_i)$, one keeps the chiral half fixed and sends the anti-chiral half to its mirror image, while leaving the boundary operators unchanged.
 The resulting object is the correlator of many bulk operators in a \emph{chiral} CFT.

 We do not want to deal with chiral CFTs because we are working with 3D gravity in the bulk which is non-chiral.
-We will therefore do a slightly different doubling trick, which is a ``doubled" version of the doubling trick, which we will call the ``quadrupling" trick.
+We will therefore do a slightly different doubling trick, which is a ``doubled" version of the doubling trick, which we will call the \emph{quadrupling trick}.
 The doubled Riemann surface is obtained in the same way, but for operators, we make a copy of each bulk operator at its mirror location and turn each boundary operator of dimension $h_I$ to a bulk operator with $h_i=\hb_i=h_I$.
 An important difference between the quadrupling trick and the original Cardy's version of the doubling trick is that our procedure does not compute the same correlator, while the original version does.
 This means that we need to halve the result at some point to ensure that we do not overcount.
-Note that the quadrupling trick does not work for correlators of spinning operators, but it works for us because we only consider scalar operator insertions (we only have spinning operators as intermediate states).
+Note that the quadrupling trick does not work for correlators of spinning operators, but it works for us because we only consider scalar operator insertions.